APPLYING FOR SCHOLARSHIPS

 - Other difficult circumstances

 Women who are Australian citizens or permanent residents are eligible to apply in any one of the scholarship categories.
 Students from New Zealand are eligible only if they hold Australian citizenship or permanent residence.
-In 2016, no scholarship will be offered to International students.
+International students are not eligible.

 Scholarships will only be awarded to students who are enrolled on Scholarship Presentation Day, normally held on a Saturday in early June.
 Winners are expected to attend the Scholarship Presentation Day and give a brief presentation.